Waldleufer/archproj-bmwteam/doc/dependency_graphs_doc.md

 ##

-in the `../out/dependency_graphs/`-directory the following folders are created:
+In the `../out/dependency_graphs/`-directory the following folders are created:

 * **components**:
   Visualizations of the isolation constraint of every component.